mc-0bit/sveltekit-session/README.md

 	return response;
 }) satisfies Handle;

-export const handle = sequence(handleSession(sessionStore), myHandle); // make sure to add handleSession before any other hooks that make use of the session
+export const handle = sequence(handleSession(sessionManager), myHandle); // make sure to add handleSession before any other hooks that make use of the session
 ```

 Check out the SvelteKit docs on [sequence](https://kit.svelte.dev/docs/modules#sveltejs-kit-hooks-sequence).